Has the virus described on this website been identified?

 I was positive only to the pathogens in bold text.
-All these positive results in bold were past, latent infections (indicated by positive but lowish antibody levels), except for cytomegalovirus and HSV-1, which were both reactivated (both active infections).
+All these positive results were past, latent infections (indicated by positive but lowish antibody levels), except for cytomegalovirus and HSV-1, which had higher titers and so may be more active.
 However, cytomegalovirus and HSV-1 could not have been the virus described on this website, because HSV-1 I have had since a child (as I always had occasional herpes cold sores since childhood), and the incubation period for cytomegalovirus is far too long (around 4 to 12 weeks) to match the fast 12 hour incubation period of the virus described on this website.

 Where can I get tested for this virus?

-Neutralization blood tests are hard to find.
+Antibody neutralization blood tests for enterovirus are hard to find.
 ARUP Lab in Utah however provides such neutralization tests.
-If you suspect you have the virus described on this website, then the ARUP Lab micro-neutralization tests for coxsackievirus B1-B6 and echovirus are the ones to take (though these tests are expensive, costing around $440 each).
-Dr John Chia says an antibody titer of 1:320 and higher in these ARUP Lab tests is a good indicator of an active chronic enterovirus infection.
-1 For echovirus, Cambridge Biomedical offer a neutralization tests which costs around $390.
-Unfortunately Cambridge Biomedical do not offer a coxsackievirus B test.
-Dr Chia uses both ARUP Lab and Cambridge Biomedical for his enterovirus testing.
-More information on enterovirus testing can be found here on this website.
+If you suspect you have the virus described on this website, then consider the ARUP Lab micro-neutralization tests for coxsackievirus B1-B6 and echovirus (though these tests are expensive, costing around $440 each).